cucumber/cucumber-jvm/CONTRIBUTING.md

 We appreciate that.
 Do keep the following in mind:

-* Before making significant contribution consider discussing the outline of your solution first.
+* Before making a significant contribution, consider discussing the outline of your solution first.
 This may avoid a duplication of efforts.
 * When you send a [pull requests](https://help.github.com/articles/using-pull-requests), please include tests to go along with it.